The difference between Daily Active Users & Monthly Active Users

 - The teachings MAU provides a mobile app business

-- What does Monthly Active User changes mean?
+- What does changes to Monthly Active User mean?

 - Conclusion on MAU & DAU